walkingtree/sample-projects/documents/GoogleSingInPackage.md

                         },
     ```

-9.Now rerun your project and click your google sign in button it will give you error with ```platformException(sign in failed,com.android.gms.common.apiexception 12500 )```
+9. Now rerun your project and click your google sign in button it will give you error with ```platformException(sign in failed,com.android.gms.common.apiexception 12500 )```

-10.So for that you have to wait and first check that java path is set on env because we are going to use one keytool cmd
+10. So for that you have to wait and first check that java path is set on env because we are going to use one keytool cmd

 11. If not install java jdk in your system if it is, install the skip.